 We will now switch to our 'mediagoblin' system account, and then set up our MediaGoblin source code repository and its necessary services.
 You should modify these commands to suit your own environment.

-Switch to the mediagoblin unprivileged user and change to the MediaGoblin directory that you just created:
+Change to the MediaGoblin directory that you just created:

 '''

-sudo su mediagoblin --shell=/bin/bash
+sudo su mediagoblin -s /bin/bash # to change to the 'mediagoblin' account

 $ cd /srv/mediagoblin.example.org

 '''